Rifles And You

 If you're early in the game and just need an echelon that can clear the first 2-3 chapters of night combat, you honestly don't need to worry much about synergy – grab M14 and G43, at least one hand gun, and as many SMGs as you need to let them survive.

-Once you're at the point where you have at least 1-2 maxed out echelons and can take time to focus on leveling proper line-ups, your first priority should be a RoF rifle echelon, as it's the most versatile one.
+Once you're at the point where you have at least 1-2 maxed out echelons and can take time to focus on leveling proper line-ups, your first priority should be either a proper RoF rifle echelon or a proper FP rifle one, as those are the most versatile.
+RoF rifles are still better for trash clearing, but FP rifles will become more important as we keep getting higher armour enemies like hydras.

 - Bamboos want to maximize skill damage on the rifles